 Mix and toss field greens with vinaigrette to taste.
 Place greens on chilled plate.
 Place warm goat cheese on the salad.
 Arrange sliced tomatoes around the greens and place cucumber slices or endive spears on top.

-French Breakfast Puffs (taken from The Pioneer Woman Cooks cookbook, 2009)
+French Breakfast Puffs (taken from The Pioneer Woman Cooks cookbook, 2009) (pictured above)

 Ingredients for sugar coating: